Know your avatar

 But why do you think the campaign was so successful?

-For one, they hit the nail on the head with targeting their buyer persona, or otherwise known as client avatar.
+For one, they hit the nail on the head by targeting their buyer persona, or client avatar.

 You see, the main target audience for Coke, (and the campaign) was teenagers and mature college-going students from the age group of 13-25.